igrowbeards/homebrew/RPG.md

   <= -10     | disabled

    At -10 in any ability score your character is disabled.
-   With regards to agility this means they are crippled, paralyzed or otherwise cannot move.
+   With regards to `AGL` this means they are crippled, paralyzed or otherwise cannot move.
-   When at -10 or lower in cognition your character is unconscious, stunned, or comatose.
+   When at -10 or lower in `COG` your character is unconscious, stunned, or comatose.
-   It would be uncommon to be at -10 in charisma and so the consequences thereof are left as an exercise for the GM.
+   It would be uncommon to be at -10 in `CHR` and so the consequences thereof are left as an exercise for the GM.

-   The major outlier in these is strength.
-If you character reaches -10 or lower in strength, their body is too weakened or damaged to go on.
+   The major outlier in these is `STR`.
+If you character reaches -10 or lower in `STR`, their body is too weakened or damaged to go on.
 They are unconscious and will die if not tended to soon or if they take any further damage.

 #### Derived Attributes

-  Characters have 2 attributes derived from other factors These are armor class and Hit Points
+  Characters have 2 attributes derived from other factors These are:
+   * `AC` Armor Class
+   * `HP` Hit Points

-  Armor Class represents how difficult to hit and/or well protected your character is.
+  `AC` represents how difficult a character is to hurt.
+This covers both how difficult it is to hit them, as well as how well armored they are.
-  The armor class stat is equal to a base of 8 (for an alert character who is able to move) plus their dexterity modifier, plus their armor bonus.
+  The `AC` stat is equal to a base of 8 (for an alert character who is able to move) plus their `AGL` modifier, plus their armor bonus.

   Hit Points represent your characters toughness, or their ability to be battered and bruised without lasting damage.
   When receiving damage, points will be taken from this stat until none are left.
-  Any subsequent damage is subtracted from the characters strength.
+  Any subsequent damage is subtracted from the characters `STR`.

-  Your characters starting hit points are equal to 5 plus your characters strength modifier
+  Your characters starting hit points are equal to 5 plus your characters `STR` modifier

 ---